-The state looks forward to working with federal CMS over the next 30 days as CMS reviews its initial spending plan.
-The state will submit SPAs and waiver amendments for CMS-approved initiatives as necessary.
+The state is working to submit SPAs and waiver amendments for CMS-approved initiatives as necessary.

 Additionally, the state will continue to develop initiatives for the state savings for HCBS reinvestment that are unallocated within this initial spending plan.
 The state will submit these additional initiative requests for CMS approval, as well as any updates to initiatives included within this initial spending plan, within future quarterly spending plan submissions.
 The state is committed to working across agencies, with stakeholders, and with federal CMS to enhance, expand, and strengthen HCBS for Illinois Medicaid customers with the support of the ARP's enhanced FMAP funding for HCBS.